 Accommodation: Stay in top luxury places like Hotel Sarakawa or Hôtel du 2 Février, enjoying all amenities.
 Food: Dine at fine dining restaurants within luxury hotels and explore the best mid-range foreign choices.
 Transportation: Arrange a private car with a dedicated driver for smooth travel.
 Activities: Opt for curated private tours, exclusive experiences, and high-end excursions.
 Shopping: Indulge in high-quality artisan crafts and any available luxury goods.

 The landscape is lusher and greener.
 Fewer tourists mean lower prices for accommodation and flights.
 Prepare for rain, but embrace the opportunity to see a different side of the country.
 Focus on indoor activities like museums or covered markets during heavy downpours.
-Waterfalls (near Kpalimé) are at their most impressive during and after the rains.
+Waterfalls (near Kpalimé) are at their most impressive during and subsequent to the rains.

 Benefit from lower prices and fewer crowds at attractions.
 Center on cultural sites, indoor markets, and culinary experiences during heavy downpours.